jamietran8818/Tran-Jamie-Portfolio/Logistic-Regression-Model/README.md

 # Logistic Regression:
-This program utilizes a logistic regression model to predict stock prices.
+This program utilizes a logistic regression model to evaluate the relationship between the diagnosis of heart disease and various paitents health characteristics.

 ## Installation:
 -Using Python in Jupyter Notebook import the following libraries:

       import pandas as pd
       import numpy as np
       import warnings
+      import matplotlib.pyplot as plt
+      from sklearn.linear_model import LogisticRegression
-import matplotlib.pyplot as plt from sklearn.model_selection import train_test_split
+      from sklearn.model_selection import train_test_split
-from sklearn.preprocessing import StandardScaler from sklearn.linear_model import Ridge from sklearn.metrics import mean_squared_error, r2_score
+      from sklearn.metrics import classification_report, confusion_matrix

 ## Loading Data:
--Import the Google, Apple, and Tesla datasets provided using pandas.
+-Import the heart disease prediction csv file provided using pandas.

 -To confirm they have loaded successfully use the head function to preview each dataset.

 -Using isna().sum() check for missing values in the following datasets.

+-Drop irrelevant columns and filter 'Heart Disease' column to only include those with heart disease present.

+-Lastly convert qualitative data to integers.

 ## Code: